 The Project: Let Them Learn

-ACWA has initiated a project to better support NSW children and young people in care to engage in education.
+ACWA has initiated our Let Them Learn project to better support NSW children and young people in care to engage in education.
 Our aim is to bring about system wide change to the experience and outcomes of this cohort to ensure that they can access appropriate education that will prepare them for life.

 In line with this focus and in consultation with our out-of-home care member agencies, ACWA has developed a Policy Statement of goals and objectives that are necessary to achieve the significant changes needed in current practice to address and promote educational inclusion and achievement of children and young people in care.